FreeCAD/FreeCAD-documentation/wiki/Manual_Creating_interface_tools.md

 # Manual:Creating interface tools
 {{Manual:TOC}}

-In the last two chapters, we saw how to _ and _.
+In the last two chapters, we saw how to [create Part geometry](Manual_Creating_and_manipulating_geometry.md) and [create parametric objects](Manual_Creating_parametric_objects.md).
 One last piece is missing to gain full control over FreeCAD: Create tools that will interact with the user.

 In many situations, it is not very user-friendly to construct an object with zero-values, like we did with the rectangle in the previous chapter, and then ask the user to fill in the Height and Width values in the Properties panel.
 This works for a very small number of objects, but will become very tedious if you have a lot of rectangles to make.
 A better way would be to be able to already give the Height and Width when creating the rectangle.